IchiKaru/Py-Accounting/README.md

 06/09/2022
 1. Now under new management.
 Will try to take down the original file because of change of principal author.

+### Update
+1. Changed a few more grammar-related questions.
+2. Tweaked few choices for a better user experience

 ### More things Will be added